jwhite37/csc253Midterm/README.md

               3 MAKE_FUNCTION            0
               6 STORE_NAME               0 (add)
 ```
 We've seen the `LOAD_CONST` and `STORE_NAME` before, and these work the same way, loading a PyObject* onto the value stack and storing an object in a dictionary.
 The key to this entire process is the `MAKE_FUNCTION` opcode, specifically the line `x = PyFunction_New(v, f->f_globals);`.
 Combined with the Load and Store opcodes you can see right away due to how pythons internals are written what's happening, we're creating a Function Object using the Code Object we just loaded and the globals from the frame we're currently executing.
-You can see this functions full code in `Objects\funcobject.c` to get a full view of implementation, but overall we're simply initializing a Function Object with a pointer to the Code Object so we can at a later point actually execute the bytecode when calling the function.
+You can see this functions full code in `Objects\funcobject.c` to get a full view of implementation, but overall we're initializing a Function Object with a pointer to the Code Object so we can at a later point actually execute the bytecode when calling the function.

 So now we're left with our Function Oblect on top of the value stack, now it's time to actually execute the function passing in our parameters and do some work with it.